Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

 Contrast bias is a form of unconscious bias.
 This is where you have a tendency to compare information that you've just received with what's gone before.
 So, instead of objectively measuring someone against specific job criteria, you might compare them to the candidate you've just seen.

 Using text messages, emails or the internet to harass or bully someone.
 It can take many forms, from inappropriate advances online, to unwanted sexually explicit emails or text messages, threats of sexual violence and hate speech that targets someone because of their gender, sexual orientation or disability.

 Direct discrimination occurs when an individual is treated unfairly or less favourably than another because of a protected characteristic they possess.
 Examples include failing to shortlist someone because of their race or failing to recruit or promote a person with a disability that will not impact on their ability to perform the job.
 See also Indirect Discrimination.

 This is one of the protected characteristics under the Equality Act 2010.
 It is against the law to discriminate against someone on the grounds of their disability.
-A disability is any physical or mental impairment that has a substantial and long-term adverse effect on a person's ability to carry out their normal day-to-day activities.
+Disabilities are any physical or mental impairments that have a substantial and long-term adverse effect on a person's ability to carry out their normal day-to-day activities.